 Badrach: Gah, this guy.
 Badrach is a brown-haired, brown-eyed thug from Villnore, and he may appear in Chapter 5 or 6.
 Too greedy to join the local Thieves’ Guild, he freelances his services to maximise profits.
 This eventually leads him to participate in Jelanda’s kidnapping alongside Arngrim, although he’s not aware of the nature of the cargo either.
 When things go pear-shaped, he legs it back to Villnore, but his knowledge of the scheme spells his doom.
 Lenneth shows up to recruit him due to some very exceptional circumstances, but he still has to work pretty hard to convince her.
 He eventually remembers saving a little girl from slavers who had only paid him half his wage.
 He brought her to Camille, and it’s hinted that she may have been Lucian’s sister.
 Lenneth reflects that even the vilest person can have a redeeming quality and recruits him.
 If she then visits Camille, the girl Badrach rescued, being one of the few survivors, offers him a bandanna.
 Badrach is an Archer and probably the worst character in the game.
 Not only are his attacks weak and inaccurate, he also has one of the weakest PWS, Sphere Strike.
 You could use him to collect magic gems, but that’s about it.
 He also has the lowest Hero Value in the game, so you’ll be hard pressed to get rid of him.
 Personality-wise, Badrach is cowardly, uncouth, lazy and immoral.
 I’m not sure he realises just how much he owes to Lenneth’s empathy.
 In terms of character design, he also looks remarkably like Solid Snake of Metal Gear Solid fame, for some reason.

-Jayle: Originally a noblewoman from Gerabellum named Leticia, Jayle has short blonde hair and violet eyes, and may appear in Chapter 5 or 6.
+Jayle: Originally a noblewoman from Gerabellum named Leticia, Jayle has short blonde hair and blue eyes, and may appear in Chapter 5 or 6.
 Her parents were killed by Magnus, the court Sorcerer of Crell Monferaigne, so she decides to change her name, masquerade as a man and join the Crell Monferaigne knights, in order to get revenge.
 However, her commander, Fahn, eventually discovers her secret, and the two fall in love.
 They decide to work together to defeat Magnus, but the attack goes horribly wrong.
 Jayle has an Eowyn moment (you’ll see), but, unfortunately, doesn’t survive, and Lenneth recruits her for her determination.
 Jayle is a Swordswoman, but there’s nothing remarkable about her, except her silly bouncing combat stance.
 Her regular attacks and her PWS, Eternal Raid, are average and can notably miss flying enemies, but she can make for valid transfer material.
 Personality-wise, Jayle is tough, forthright and earnest, but also has trouble expressing her feelings and worries that her relationship with Fahn might be interpreted as manipulation.

 Lyseria: Apart from the fact that she’s yet another Sorceress, this blonde and blue-eyed woman is special in several ways.
-A descendant of the Vanir goddess Mimir (except that Mimir is male in actual Norse mythology…), she was born with prophetic powers, but hated herself because of them, presumably because she could foresee disasters and yet do nothing to prevent them.
-Believing the world was better off without her, she sealed herself within a crystal in the Arkdain Ruins, thereby preventing her soul from reincarnating.
+A descendant of the Vanir goddess Mimir (never mind the fact that Mimir is male in actual Norse mythology…), she was born with prophetic powers, but hated herself because of them, presumably because she could foresee disasters and yet do nothing to prevent them.
+Believing the world was better off without her powers, she sealed herself within a crystal in the Arkdain Ruins, thereby preventing her soul from reincarnating.
 If you’re playing on Hard difficulty, Odin will ask Lenneth to recruit her in Chapter 7.
 When the Valkyrie releases her from her crystal, Lyseria attacks, desperate to be defeated, then gets recruited as requested.
 She’s a powerful Sorceress, to be sure, and comes with several very useful spells, but both her overdramatic, nihilistic, ‘I am cursed, woe is me’ personality and her voice (same VA as Mystina) are very annoying.
 Despite the fact that Odin asks for her, you don’t actually have to send her to Valhalla.
 In fact, if you do, you won’t be able to get her back in the Seraphic Gate, due to a bug.
-Although I’m not sure that’s a bad thing.
+Although I’m not sure that’s necessarily a bad thing.

 Suo: And back to Hai-Lan we go, also in Chapter 7.
-Suo has black hair and black eyes, although his face is usually hidden by a mask that makes him look like a demon, which is probably why his Samurai troupe is called the Hundred Demons.
+Suo has black hair and black eyes, although his face is usually hidden by a mask that makes him look like a demon, which is probably why his samurai troupe is called the Hundred Demons.
 He joined them to get a sense of purpose and to protect the defenceless, but he never thought of questioning his superiors’ orders.
 His encounter with Shiho, after the Hundred Demons rout the Hai-Lan troops, opens his eyes to his commander’s cruelty.
 Some time later, the Hundred Demons are sent to attack a village, and Suo’s newly-awakened compassion leads to his death, but also to his recruitment by Lenneth.
 Suo is a fairly unremarkable character.
 He can equip light swords and katana, which allow him to use his PWS, Hyoso-Hojin, more often.
 However, it’s not as good as Jun’s Senko-Jin, so it’s less of an advantage.
 Personality-wise, he seems like a thoughtful, honourable fellow at heart, who got in over his head.
 His character description states that he used to be a ruthless killer, although it’s unclear whether this refers to his time with the Hundred Demons or before that.
 Either way, it’s no longer the case by the time he pops up in the game.

 Gandar: A powerful warlock of the Villnore army, Gandar is an elderly white-haired and blue-eyed man.
 He covets the power of the Dragon Orb, the artefact that upholds the stability of Midgard, and notably has Aelia tortured to death while trying to discover its whereabouts.
 He eventually tracks it down to the Palace of the Dragon in Chapter 8 (on Normal or Hard difficulty), but when he finally reaches its resting place, there’s nothing there (and if you’re shooting for Ending A, you’ll know where it is).
 Worried by the extent of his ambitions, Freya orders Lenneth to kill him and forcibly make him an Einherjar so that he doesn’t end up in Niflheim with all the power he wields.
 He reluctantly accepts his fate, but although he warns Lenneth that he’s not loyal, nothing ever comes of it.
 Gandar is one of the most powerful Sorcerers in the game, disputing the top spot with Lezard, although his initial spell selection could be better.
 Still, it’s nothing you can’t remedy, and you’re stuck with him anyway, since Valhalla wants nothing to do with him either, despite specifically asking Lenneth to off him.
 Personality-wise, Gandar is confident, ruthless and completely devoid of scruples or morals.
 I don’t think Aelia would be thrilled with his presence in the party, but it’s never addressed.
 Pity.